The 10 Whitest Cities In Washington For 2022

 /10

-Obviously we had to count how many white people living there, specifically the percentage of white people living in each city in Washington.
+We had to look at the number of white people living in each city in Washington on a per capita basis.
+In other words, the percentage of white people living in each city in Washington.

 • Hispanic or Latino